 About Instant Pot Macaroni & Cheese:

 If you follow me, you know I’m just back from my daughter’s wedding in Georgia.
 It was gorgeous and a little hectic, so I took over a few of the food chores.
 And would you believe I had a couple of failures?
 Yup, me, a food blogger!
 I thought I could simplify Jessica’s life by showing her how to use the Instant Pot she hadn’t yet unboxed.
-I made green hard boiled eggs and awful ribs – I think it might have an attention span thing because I’ve made both many times in my IP.
+I made green hard-boiled eggs and awful ribs – I think it might have an attention span thing because I’ve made both many times in my IP.
 So that’s a lesson to us all, especially me, to follow any IP recipe (even my own!) exactly for stellar results – it cooks so quickly there’s no room for error.

-When cooking for a blended family with different ages, different backgrounds, different tastes, it can be hard to find family-friendly recipes everyone will eat.
+When cooking for a blended family of different ages, different backgrounds, different tastes, it can be hard to find family-friendly recipes everyone will eat.
 There’s a total of seven children, now, between Jess and Brandon, ranging from toddler to teenager and I’m thinking I’m too young to be a Grandma seven times over!
 They’re all delightful and fun and well behaved.
 I’m so proud of both Jess & Brandon.
 But they are faced with a lot of challenges, that’s for sure!
 Dinner shouldn’t be one of them!

 Everyone loved my Easy Cheesy Chili Mac – Instant Pot or Not, which I’ll post soon, but I’m kicking myself for not thinking about making Mac & Cheese.
 I mean what kid doesn’t love it?
-I did think about it when I got back home because I’m determined to post out a few easy, family friendly IP meals that Jess can toss out in minutes for lunch or dinner for her always hungry hoard.
+I did think about it when I got back home because I’m determined to post out a few easy, family-friendly IP meals that Jess can toss out in minutes for lunch or dinner for her always hungry hoard.
 Normally, I’d serve this with a veg of some sort, probably broccoli, but I made it on a day Kraig (my son) came over to help me catch up with yard work.
 The cupboard was bare, we were starving and we inhaled it as is!

 Making Instant Pot Macaroni & Cheese: